laiduy98/cose-19/presentation/presentation.md

 ## Conclusion

-- Basic diseases are filtered out
-- The method have not sorted if the disease is a covid symtoms or related to the progress of severity cases.
+To conclude, the deep text-analysis was made.
+The data was filtered out by using several techniques such as LDA topic modeling and NER.
+As a result we generated the dataframe table with all covid-related diseases being sorted by a tag «Disease».

 ## Future improvement

-- Create a knowledge graph
+Creating a knowledge graph.
-- Calculate the severity rate
+Calculating the severity rate.

 ## Thank you

-Thank you for your listening.
+Thank you for your attention.